The Document View Hierarchy

 The most fundamental difference between the methods on

-PSPDFDocumentViewController is that the main view controller deals with pages and page indexes whereas the document view controller deals with spreads and spread indexes.
+PSPDFDocumentViewController is that the main view controller deals with pages and page indexes, whereas the document view controller deals with spreads and spread indexes.
 A spread is a collection of pages that are always viewed together.
-If you have the most basic layout, a layout with its spread mode set to single, every spread corresponds to a single page in the document, which means the number of spreads is equal to the number of pages.
-However you can also
+If you have the most basic layout — a layout with its spread mode set to single — every spread corresponds to a single page in the document, which means the number of spreads is equal to the number of pages.

 PSPDFDocumentViewLayout provides methods to convert between pages and spreads:

-Because a spread can have multiple pages, there is not always a single page presented to the user.
-Imagine a book, where the reader is not looking at a single page but at two pages at a time.
-Therefore using methods like
+Because a spread can have multiple pages, there is not always a single page presented to the user — imagine a book where the reader is not looking at a single page but at two pages at a time.
+Using methods like

 -[PSPDFViewController pageIndex] doesn’t give you the full picture.
 While this is very convenient and works for many scenarios, keep in mind that the returned page might only be one of multiple pages.
 If you need to get the full picture, use

 The number of pages per spread can vary.
-If you are using
+If you’re using

 PSPDFDocumentViewLayoutSpreadModeDouble, the last spread might only contain one page depending on the number of pages in the document.